MellissaValle/Fraudulent-Job-Postings/README.md

 ## Data Understanding
 ![Target](https://user-images.githubusercontent.com/74070082/143786875-797c8179-3d69-4e59-afcd-58ac4695d1bc.png)

+Dataset used for modeling contains 17,014 legitimate and 866 fraudulent job ads (17,880 in total).
+All the entries were manually annotated by specialized human employees.The criteria for the classification were based on the client's suspicious activity on the system, false contact or company information, candidate complaints and periodic meticulous analysis of the clientele.

+Indeed test data contains 3002 records, all from the USA.

 ## Data Preparation
 ![Image6](https://user-images.githubusercontent.com/74070082/144144150-d27bf530-0d03-40e8-822f-d0fd3870c94e.png)
+Most common words fraudulent job postings.

 ## Models
 Computers are pretty good at learning from spreadsheets of data and numbers but we humans communicate with words not with numbers, Natural Language Processing NLP is focused on enabling computers to understand and communicate in human language.